stephanlachnit/editorconfig-ctest/README.md

 Planned but not implemented yet:
 * Ignore files in .gitignores
 * Reverse ignores files
-* Fail tests in test suite
+* Complete test suite with CI
+* Github App